Sharke/Sharklab.Email/README.md

 ### 🔐 Credential Setup

-Sharklab.Email uses the standard **AWS SDK credential chain**, so you don’t need to hardcode secrets.
+Sharklab.Email uses the standard **AWS SDK credential chain**.
 The SDK will automatically use credentials from the first source it finds, in this order:

-1. **Environment Variables** (best for CI/CD)
+1. **Environment Variables**

    ```bash
    AWS_ACCESS_KEY_ID=your_key